NLnetLabs/simdzone/doc/manual/design_notes.rst

 definitely worth reading first.
 A concise recap to understand where |project|
 is different.

-simdjson operates in two stages. simdjson first allocates enough memory to store the document and the worst-case number of indexes.
+|project| operates in two stages. simdjson first allocates enough memory to
+store the document and the worst-case number of indexes.
 The first stage, or indexing stage, operates on 64-byte blocks and uses vectorized classification to identify structural characters.
 Relative indexes are stored in a bitmask